 A tie is possible because the sportsbook’s spread was 6.
 Suppose the final score was Cleveland 118-112 Orlando.

-Bet is graded “No Action”.
-A $102 Orlando bet would be refunded.
+The bet would be graded “No Action”.
+A $102 bet on Orlando would be refunded.

 Pros And Cons